lufiaraujo/KPMG-DevOps/README.md

 A 3 tier environment is a common setup.
 Use a tool of your choosing/familiarity create these resources.
 Please remember we will not be judged on the outcome but more focusing on the approach, style and reproducibility.

 > Created a simple 3-tier Todo list app using MongoDB, and NodeJS (Express).
-To run the app simply download the docker-compose.yaml file and run the following command whilst in the same directoty (assuming docker is installed): "docker-compose -d up".
+To run the app, simply download the docker-compose.yaml file and run the following command whilst in the same directoty (assuming docker is installed): "docker-compose -d up".
 Docker images were uploaded to the docker hub for easy distribution.
+> The front-end tier is accessible at http://localhost:3000/
+> API tier is accessible for CRUD opertions on port TCP 3001 for debugging/testing with Postman
+> Database tier (Mongodb) takes requests on TCP 27017 from the API, there is also a fourth container running mongo-express for GUI operations on the database, accessible via http://localhost:8081/

 ## Challenge #2